LinwoodDev/Butterfly/README.md

 * **⚡ Simple and intuitive** Every tool is in the right place.
 Open the app and start drawing.
 Change your tools by clicking on it.
 * **🎨 Customizable** Change everything to your needs.
 Choose your custom color, create a palette, and add your pages to the paper.
 The paper has an infinite size, perfect for your ideas and notes.
+* **📝 Imporable/Exportable** Import and export your ideas and notes as a PDF, an image or as SVG.
 * **💻 Your data will be saved locally**.
 Everything will be saved locally on your computer.
 Export the notes as images or as json files which can be opened on a different device.

 ## I need your help